THE PROBLEM: AN OPEN BORDER BETWEEN NEPAL AND INDIA ENABLES TRAFFICKING

-It is estimated that over 15,000 girls are trafficked from Nepal into India’s thriving sex trade each year.
-This means over 1,000 girls are taken across borders each month.
+- Over 15,000 girls are trafficked from Nepal into India’s thriving sex trade each year.

 - Nepalese and Indian citizens may easily and legally cross from country to country without any travel documents.